Bisparse Blind Deconvolution through Hierarchical Sparse Recovery: Abstract

 \section{Abstract}

-The bi-sparse blind deconvolution problem is studied -- that is, from the knowledge of $h*(Qb)$, where $Q$ is some linear operator, recovering $h$ and $b$, which are both assumed to be sparse.
-The approach rests upon lifting the problem to a linear one, and then applying the \emph{hierarchical sparsity framework}.
-In particular, the efficient HiHTP algorithm is proposed for performing the recovery.
-Then, under a random model on the matrix $Q$, it is theoretically shown that an $s$-sparse $h \in \K^\mu$ and $\sigma$-sparse $b \in \K^n$ with high probability can be recovered when $\mu \geqsim s^{2}\log(\mu) + s^{2}\sigma \log(n)$.
+The \emph{hierarchical sparsity framework}, and in particular the HiHTP algorithm, has been successfully applied to many relevant communication engineering problems recently, particularly when the signal space is hierarchically structured.
+In this paper, the applicability of the HiHTP algorithm for solving the bi-sparse blind deconvolution problem is studied.
+The bi-sparse blind deconvolution setting here consists of recovering $h$ and $b$ from the knowledge of $h*(Qb)$, where $Q$ is some linear operator, and both $b$ and $h$ are both assumed to be sparse.
+The approach rests upon lifting the problem to a linear one, and then applying HiHTP, through the \emph{hierarchical sparsity framework}.
+Then, for a Gaussian draw of the random matrix $Q$, it is theoretically shown that an $s$-sparse $h \in \K^\mu$ and $\sigma$-sparse $b \in \K^n$ with high probability can be recovered when $\mu \geqsim s\log(s)^2\log(\mu)\log(\mu n) + s\sigma \log(n)$.